CloudFoundry276/FlatmatesBill/README.md

 After getting rent input data, we get name and number of days of two users stay for that month on rent.

-After getting all data, we calculate rent of each user have to pay for that perticular month.
+After getting all data, we calculate rent of each user have to pay for that perticular month and generate pdf file and store in specified location.